Majesty Diamonds Majesty Diamonds

 You can think of your diamond's shape as its outline.
 It's the physical and visual form of the stone.

-Diamond shapes possess different qualities that influence their sparkle and appearance.
+Diamond cut scale and shape possess different qualities that influence their sparkle and appearance.

 Despite the popularity of round diamonds, many couples also prefer the unique appearance of fancy shaped diamonds.